After NEET UG 2026 Result: How to Apply for Counselling and Next Steps

 6. Class XII Certificate

-7. 8 Passport Size Photographs (Same as the one affixed on the application form)
+7. 8 Passport Size Photographs (same as on the application form)

 Get Education Loan for Any College in India.